open-telemetry/oteps/text/0042-separate-context-propagation.md

 **ClearBaggage(context) -> context**
-To avoid sending baggage to an untrusted downstream process, the Baggage API provides a function remove all baggage from a context, **GetHTTPExtractor() -> extractor**
+To avoid sending baggage to an untrusted downstream process, the Baggage API provides a function remove all baggage from a context,

+**GetHTTPExtractor() -> extractor**
-To deserialize the state of the system in the prior upstream process, the Baggage API provides a function which returns a HTTPExtract function.
+To deserialize the state of the system sent from the the prior upstream process, the Baggage API provides a function which returns a HTTPExtract function.

 **GetHTTPInjector() -> injector**
 To serialize the the current state of the system and send it to the next downstream process, the Baggage API provides a function which returns a HTTPInject function.